 Oatmeal with a few dashes of cinnamon is what we put in the sensory table for our apple theme!
 Students were always busy making delicious pies.
-Also so much math is happening at this sensory table!
-Students were counting the apples, measuring the oatmeal, and exploring size and capacity with the various tools and pie pans.
+Also, so much math is happening at this sensory table!
+Students counted the apples, measured the oatmeal, and explored size and capacity with the various tools and pie pans.

 There are endless apple science activities you can do!
 I am sharing just a few of our favorites!
 Taste the apples, examine the apples, cut open the apples, and compare the apples!
 During circle or small group, build your chart to record the data.
 You can grab all of these apple science printables in my All About Apples Science Unit HERE.

 If you are doing an apple theme, an apple paper plate craft is a must.
-I’m typically more of an open-ended art project teacher, but I used this craft to teach the kiddos how to tear paper.
-I tore long strips of red paper for them so all they had to do was tear across.
-Tearing paper can be very tricky for little learners but it can lead to so many fun open-ended art projects and collages later in the year!
+I’m typically more of an open-ended art project teacher, but I used this craft to teach the kiddos how to tear the paper.
+I tore long strips of red paper for them, so all they had to do was tear across.
+Tearing paper can be very tricky for little learners, but it can lead to so many fun open-ended art projects and collages later in the year!

-When you bring items into the classroom for still life art, there are so many ways you can approach it.
-This time they drew the apples and stems with a black permanent marker then painted their drawing with liquid watercolor paints.
-We did this for small group because I wanted to monitor the use of the permanent maker…just to be safe.
+When you bring items into the classroom for still-life art, there are so many ways you can approach it.
+This time they drew the apples and stems with a black permanent marker and then painted their drawing with liquid watercolor paints.
+We did this for a small group because I wanted to monitor the use of the permanent maker…just to be safe.

 Apple printing with real apples always seemed to frustrate my kiddos.
-The apples can be slippery to stamp so I decided to offer an alternative.
-These cylinder blocks were perfect to stamp circles!
+The apples can be slippery to stamp, so I decided to offer an alternative.
+These cylinder blocks were perfect for stamping circles!
 After they stamped their apples using the blocks, they could add stems with a brown marker if they wanted.

 If you are new to my blog, let me first say how much I love transforming the dramatic play center and sometimes go a bit overboard.
 But they love it, and I love creating a place packed full of literacy, math, and science play experiences for my students.
 I wrote an entire blog post all about our Apple Orchard (and how you can make lots of the props yourself) so go check it out HERE.